feldroop/TimeFinder/README.md

 ## Contributing

 I work on this project mainly for fun and don't expect any contributions.
-But if you like the bot and want to add a feature, send a PR!
+But if you like the bot and want to add a feature, don't hesitate to make a pull request!

 ## Acknowledgments